vmencik/akka-graal-native/README.md

 ### HTTPS
 Passing the `--enable-url-protocols=https` option to `native-image` enables JCE features.

+### Affinity Pool
+`akka.dispatch.affinity.AffinityPool` is using MethodHandles which causes errors like this one during native image build:

+    Error: com.oracle.graal.pointsto.constraints.UnsupportedFeatureException: Invoke with MethodHandle argument could not be reduced to at most a single call: java.lang.invoke.MethodHandle.bindTo(Object)

+The workaround is to initialize affected classes (and we actually do this for the whole classpath) at build time using the `--initalize-at-build-time` option.

 ### Lightbend Config
-To ensure that environment variables and Java system properties defined at *runtime* are used to resolve the configuration static initializers of `com.typesafe.config.impl.ConfigImpl$EnvVariablesHolder` and `com.typesafe.config.impl.ConfigImpl$SystemPropertiesHolder` need to be re-run at runtime.
+Static initializers of `com.typesafe.config.impl.ConfigImpl$EnvVariablesHolder` and `com.typesafe.config.impl.ConfigImpl$SystemPropertiesHolder` need to be run at runtime using the `--initialize-at-run-time` option.
 Otherwise the environment from image build time will be baked in to the configuration.

 ### Akka Scheduler and sun.misc.Unsafe